MicrosoftDocs/azure-docs/articles/spring-cloud/spring-cloud-quickstart-launch-app-cli.md

 ---
-title: Launch a Java Spring application using the Azure CLI | Microsoft Docs
+title: Launch a Java Spring application using the Azure CLI
 description: In this quickstart, you deploy a sample application to Azure Spring Cloud on the Azure CLI.
 services: spring-cloud
 author: v-vasuke